univention/univention-corporate-server/doc/architecture/concepts/domain.rst

    Relationship of the *systems*, *services* and *users* in a domain

-A trust context uses roles, permissions, and cryptographic certificates to ensure secure communication between the domain participants.
+A trust context uses roles, permissions, and cryptography certificates to ensure secure communication between the domain participants.
 Domain services and domain participants can rely on the shared trust context when secure and mutually authenticated communication is required.